TikhonJelvis/RL-book/book/appendix2/appendix2.md

 \index{portfolio theory!efficient frontier}
 \index{portfolio theory!efficient portfolio}

-An asset which has no variance in terms of how it's value evolves in time is known as a riskless asset.
+An asset which has no variance in terms of how its value evolves in time is known as a riskless asset.
 The Efficient Frontier is defined for a world with no riskless assets.
 The Efficient Frontier is the set of portfolios with minimum variance of return for each level of portfolio mean return (we refer to a portfolio in the Efficient Frontier as an *Efficient Portfolio*).
 Hence, to determine the Efficient Frontier, we solve for $X$ so as to minimize portfolio variance $X^T \cdot V \cdot X$ subject to constraints:
 $$X^T \cdot 1_n = 1$$
 $$X^T \cdot R = r_p$$
 where $r_p$ is the mean return for Efficient Portfolio $p$.